mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 The **Event-Based Asynchronous Programming** (**EAP**) defines a matching method/event pair.
 The method usually ends in `Async`, and it eventually causes an event to be raised that ends in `Completed`.

 There are a few caveats when working with EAP that make it a bit more difficult than it first appears.
-First, you have to remember to add your handler to the event *before* calling the method; otherwise, you’d have a race condition where the event could happen before you subscribed, and then you’d never see it complete.
+First, you have to remember to add your handler to the event _before_ calling the method; otherwise, you'd have a race condition where the event could happen before you subscribed, and then you'd never see it complete.
 Second, components written in the EAP pattern usually capture the current `SynchronizationContext` at some point and then raise their event in that context.
 Some components capture the `SynchronizationContext` in the constructor, and others capture it at the time the method is called and the asynchronous operation begins.

 The Event-Based Asynchronous Programming pattern can be recognized by these characteristics: